 This week, I announced two things that may help:

 - If you are laid off or one of the many experiencing economic hardship, I’m offering No-charge / No-obligation office hours in 30-minute blocks to address your personal situation.
 Private and confidential.
 No shame.
-I’ve been through this myself and you can read about it at About Mike Kastler
+I’ve been through this myself and you can read about it at Meet Mike Kastler Financial Advisor

 About Kastler Financial Planning

 We are a fiduciary firm, providing fee-only, professional financial services with affordable and transparent fees.
 Our core purpose is to help improve your financial situation and to help you Get Retirement Ready.
 We do not sell financial products.
 We believe everyone should have access to financial advice without the pressure or bias of product sales or commissions.
 KastlerFinancialPlanning.com